Chia-Network/chia-docs/docs/resources/faq.md

 ### Can I plot more than one plot at a time?

 Yes, using either the GUI or CLI.
 Over the short run you have a bit more control of plotting using the CLI.
-You can read the [Quick Start Guide](/quick-start-guide) to learn more.
+You can read the [Installation page](/installation) to learn more.
 You may have better results if you stagger the start time of parallel plotting processes depending on your hardware setup.

 ### Can I make plots on one machine and move it to another machine?